Sniryefet/Image-Processing-Assignment_1/README.md

 ## Histogram Equalization
-The program is also capable of improving picture's contrast using וniform dispersal of all grey levels
+The program is also capable of improving picture's contrast using uniform dispersal of all grey levels

 ![](https://github.com/Sniryefet/Image-Processing-Assignment_1/blob/master/pictures/lol.jpg)